Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 24.5% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 166 trips per day across all routes, translating to approximately 20 weekly trips per individual stop.
+Vehicle ownership averages 1.6 per dwelling, which is above the regional average.
+According to the 2021 Census, some 24.5% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 166 trips per day across all routes, equating to approximately 20 weekly trips per individual stop.

 Frequently Asked Questions - Transport